2017 Chomutov incident: Background

 In months and years preceding the incident, Europe has seen a number of vehicular terror attacks against pedestrians.
-While no similar terror attack had taken place directly in the Czech Republic, the 1973 vehicular rampage perpetrated by Olga Hepnarová remains to this day the largest mass murder in the country (with 20 victims, of them 8 fatal).
+While no similar terror attack had taken place directly in the Czech Republic, the 1973 vehicular rampage perpetrated by Olga Hepnarová is the second largest mass murder in the country (with 20 victims, of them 8 fatal), before the 2023 Prague shooting (43 victims, 18 fatal).

 The Czech Republic issues concealed carry permits, in which private firearm possession is seen as one way to provide public safety, especially when it comes to soft target protection at the time of increased terror risk.
 There are 240,000 civilians licensed to carry concealed firearms.
 However, it is unknown how many of them actually regularly do so.
 Following a wave of terror attacks around Europe, a number of politicians as well as security professionals started urging gun owners to actually carry firearms in order to be able to contribute to soft targets protection.
 These included, among many others, President Miloš Zeman as well as Libor Lochman, Chief of URNA, the country's main special forces anti-terrorism unit.

 Czech courts had previously ruled that a car constitutes a weapon in case it is intentionally used against a person, even when driven slowly and with no injuries caused.
 Under Czech law, a firearm may be used for self-defense in case that its use is not "manifestly disproportionate to the manner of attack".